-- For children ages 8-12, a safer alternative to using a lap/shoulder belt is to use a booster seat until the child reaches a height of 4'9" or 57 inches.
-If the seatbelt is resting across the child's neck, he or she should be in a booster seat. - Children under age 13 should ride in the back seat. - A properly fitted seat belt should lie across the upper thighs and be snug across the shoulder and chest to restrain the child safely in a crash.
+- Before using a lap/shoulder belt, a safer alternative for children ages 8-12 is to use a booster seat until they reach 4'9" (57 inches). - Children under age 13 should ride in the back seat. - A properly fitted seat belt should lie across the upper thighs and be snug across the shoulder and chest to restrain the child safely in a crash.
 It should not rest on the stomach area or across the neck.